 Visit the Great Falls Tavern Visitor Center

 The Great Falls Tavern Visitor Center is the heart of the C&O Canal National Historical Park.
-Take a walking tour with a park ranger, a solo phone tour, or sign up for Riley’s lockhouse tours guided by Girl Scouts and view a lock demonstration.
+Take a walking tour with a park ranger, a solo phone tour, or sign up for Riley’s lockhouse tours guided by Girl Scouts and view a lock demonstration (tours currently postponed).
 After your tours, unwind and take breather by having a family picnic in the park.